INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_wrap_up_quiz.md

 the cross-validation test score?

 - a) Histogram gradient boosting is the best estimator
-- b) Histogram gradient boosting is better than random forest by worse than the exact gradient boosting
+- b) Histogram gradient boosting is better than random forest but worse than the exact gradient boosting
 - c) Histogram gradient boosting is better than the exact gradient boosting but worse than the random forest